-- 706.3.1 Fire wall alternative.
-In other than Groups H, F-1 and S-1, fire barriers and horizontal assemblies constructed in accordance with Sections 707 and 711, respectively, of the VCC shall be permitted to be used in lieu of fire walls to subdivide the building into separate buildings for the purpose of complying with the area limitations required for the new occupancy where all of the following conditions are met: - 1.
-The buildings are protected throughout with an automatic sprinkler system in accordance with Section 903.3.1.1 of the International Building Code. - 2.
+706.3.1 Fire wall alternative.
+In other than Groups H, F-1 and S-1, fire barriers and horizontal assemblies constructed in accordance with Sections 707 and 711, respectively, of the VCC shall be permitted to be used in lieu of fire walls to subdivide the building into separate buildings for the purpose of complying with the area limitations required for the new occupancy where all of the following conditions are met:

+- 1. The buildings are protected throughout with an automatic sprinkler system in accordance with Section 903.3.1.1 of the International Building Code. - 2.
 The maximum allowable area between fire barriers, horizontal assemblies, or any combination thereof shall not exceed the maximum allowable area determined in accordance with Chapter 5 of the VCC without an increase allowed for an automatic sprinkler system in accordance with Section 506 of the VCC. - 3.
 The fire-resistance rating of the fire barriers and horizontal assemblies shall be not less than that specified for fire walls in Table 706.4 of the VCC.

-Exception: Where horizontal assemblies are used to limit the maximum allowable area, the required fire-resistance rating of the horizontal assemblies shall be permitted to be reduced by 1 hour provided the height and number of stories increases allowed for an automatic sprinkler system by Section 504 of the VCC are not used for the buildings.
+Exception: Where horizontal assemblies are used to limit the maximum allowable area, the required fire-resistance rating of the horizontal assemblies shall be permitted to be reduced by one hour provided the height and number of stories increases allowed for an automatic sprinkler system by Section 504 of the VCC are not used for the buildings.

-- 706.4 Height and area for change to equal or lesser hazard category.
-When a change of occupancy classification is made to an equal or lesser hazard category as shown in Table 706.2, the height and area of the existing building shall be deemed acceptable. - 706.5 Fire barriers.
+706.4 Height and area for change to equal or lesser hazard category.
+When a change of occupancy classification is made to an equal or lesser hazard category as shown in Table 706.2, the height and area of the existing building shall be deemed acceptable.

+706.5 Fire barriers.
 When a change of occupancy classification is made to a higher hazard category as shown in Table 706.2, fire barriers in separated mixed use buildings shall comply with the fire-resistance requirements of the VCC.

-Exception: Where the fire barriers are required to have a 1-hour fire-resistance rating, existing wood lath and plaster in good condition or existing 1/2-inch-thick (12.7 mm) gypsum wallboard shall be permitted.
+Exception: Where the fire barriers are required to have a one-hour-fire-resistance rating, existing wood lath and plaster in good condition or existing 1/2-inch-thick (12.7 mm) gypsum wallboard shall be permitted.

-- N. Delete Section 706.6 of the IEBC. - O. Change Section 707 to Exterior Wall Fire-Resistance Ratings - P. Change Sections 707.1 through 707.3, including subsections, of the IEBC and add Section 707.4 to the IEBC to read: - 707.1 Exterior wall fire-resistance ratings, hazards.
+N. Delete Section 706.6 of the IEBC Change Section 707 to Exterior Wall Fire-Resistance Ratings.

+- O. Change Section 707 to Exterior Wall Fire-Resistance Ratings Section 707.1 and add Sections 707.2 through 707.4 to the IEBC to read: - P. Change Sections 707.1 through 707.3, deleting subsections, of the IEBC and add Section 707.4 to the IEBC to read: - 707.1 Exterior wall fire-resistance ratings, hazards.
 Hazard categories in regard to fire-resistance ratings of exterior walls shall be in accordance with Table 707.1.

 TABLE 707.1 EXPOSURE OF EXTERIOR WALLS HAZARD CATEGORIES

-RELATIVE HAZARD OCCUPANCY CLASSIFICATIONS 1 (Highest Hazard) H
+RELATIVE HAZARD OCCUPANCY CLASSIFICATIONS

+1 (Highest Hazard) Н

 2 F-1, M, S-1

 3 A, B, E, I, R

 4 (Lowest Hazard) F-2, S-2, U